d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 ### Reading the Dataset

+We use the custom `VOCSegDatase`t class to create instances of the training set and test set, respectively.
+Suppose that
-Using the custom `VOCSegDataset` class, we create the training set and testing set instances.
-We assume the random cropping operation output images in the shape $320\times 480$.
-Below, we can see the number of examples retained in the training and testing sets.
+we specify that the output shape of randomly cropped images is $320\times 480$.
+Below we can view the number of examples that are retained in the training set and test set.

 ```{.python .input}
 #@tab all